dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-8.md

 Run the app and navigate to the movies `Index` page.

-You can sort the `QuickGrid` by movie title by selecting the **Title** column.
+You can sort the `QuickGrid` by movie title by selecting the **:::no-loc text="Title":::** column.

 The page doesn't reload for sorting to occur.
-The sorting is performed live over the SignalR connection, where the sorting operation is performed on the server with the rendered result sent back to the client.
+The sorting is performed live over the SignalR connection, where the sorting operation is performed on the server with the rendered result sent back to the client:

 ![Movie list sorted by the Title column](~/blazor/tutorials/movie-database-app/part-8/_static/sorted-movies.png)